La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 Commercialisation potential of the solution (25%)

-Subject to any travel restrictions or local regulations in force or any health or safety considerations at the time of the event, the winning participants will be awarded with a 2 week mentorship stay in Melbourne where they will be given the opportunity to work with academic and business experts at the Centre for Technology Infusion at La Trobe University in Melbourne, Australia (“Prize”).
-The value of the Prize is approximately $6000 AUD per winning participant.
+Subject to any travel restrictions or local regulations in force or any health or safety considerations at the time of the event, the winning participants will be awarded with a 2-week mentorship stay in Melbourne where they will be given the opportunity to work with academic and business experts at the Centre for Technology Infusion at La Trobe University in Melbourne, Australia (“Prize”).
 The Prize includes the following:

 Return flights from each participant’s place of residence or nearby location to be designated by La Trobe to Melbourne, Australia and then back to their respective initial location